Eight Non-Financial Programs

 We have set KPIs for our aims of securing water resources based on the regional and business characteristics of each operating company.

 Promoting the 3Rs (reduce, reuse, recycle) of waste processing is a requirement of our times.
 We will set and pursue KPIs for each operating company to reduce waste emissions and landfill volume.
 For example, in Japan, the Taiyo Nippon Sanso Group will work to halve its industrial waste landfill disposal by FYE2026 comparetd to FYE2019 under its Halve Amount of Landfill Disposal (HALD) initiative that was launched in FYE2022.
-Nippon Sanso Holdings is making steady progress toward achieving its targets by selling valuable materials in disposed high-pressure gas containers and by thoroughly separating and recycling waste, having achieved a 47% reduction in FYE2024.
+Nippon Sanso Holdings is making steady progress toward achieving its targets by selling valuable materials in disposed high-pressure gas containers and by thoroughly separating and recycling waste, having achieved a 56% reduction in FYE2025.

 Sustainable Water ProgramEffective use of water resources